Chaotikum/bbh-persoenlichkeitstest/README.md

 It's based on [bbh-einbuergerungstest][einb], but now wrapped in [Electron][ele] so it can make use of multiple displays.

+Resource files like images or fonts are not in this repo for legal reasons.

 Kiosk mode on Windows 10 Home
 -----------------------------